fallingmeteorite/task_scheduling/README.md

 ### !!!Warning!!!

 When a task is paused, the timeout timer still operates.
-If you need to use the pause function, it is recommended to disable the timeout handling to prevent the task from being terminated due to a timeout when it resumes.
+If you need to use the pause function, it is recommended to disable the timeout processing to prevent the task from being terminated due to a timeout when it resumes.
+In `Linux` and `Mac`, pausing and resuming threaded tasks is not supported; only process-level tasks are supported.
+Pausing will pause all tasks within the process.

 ### Parameter Description: